th2018/Crypto_ML/README.md

-Applying machine learning to predict Cryptosporidium in rivers.
+Applying machine learning to predict Cryptosporidium and E. coli in rivers.